CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 >**Important**: Perform the Validation after completing, **Task 4**.
 Otherwise you may get validation as failed.

 ### Task 2.2: Create an Azure AI Services resource

+In this task, you will learn how to create an Azure AI Services resource to provide AI capabilities for enriching your data with AI-generated insights.

 If you don't already have one in your subscription, you'll need to provision an **Azure AI Services** resource.
 Your search solution will use this to enrich the data in the datastore with AI-generated insights.